VultureProject/mod_defender/README.md

 # Mod Defender
-Mod Defender is an Apache2 module aiming to block attacks thanks to a whitelisting policy
+Mod Defender is an Apache2 module aiming to block attacks thanks to a whitelist policy
+It uses the same format as NAXSI configs and thus is fully compatible with NXAPI

+ - Input
+    - MainRule
+    - BasicRule
+    - CheckRule
+ - Output
+    - Learning log
+    - Extensive learning log

 ## Dependencies
+* apache dev package to provide APache eXtenSion Tool
-* apache2-dev package to provide Apache Extension Tool and Apache2 headers
+* apr package to provide Apache Portal Runtime library
-* gcc & g++ >= 5.2
+* gcc & g++ >= 4.9
 * make
 * cmake >= 3.2